NyleChristian/ComputerVisionBreakout/README.md

-The goal of the project was to experiment with different computer vision models and frameworks to determine which approach provides the most reliable and low-latency detection pipeline for real-time interaction.
+The goal of the project was to experiment with different computer vision models and frameworks to determine which approach provides the most reliable and low‑latency detection pipeline for real‑time interaction.

 The system processes live camera frames, detects relevant visual signals such as hand position or pose landmarks, and converts those signals into control inputs that move the game paddle automatically.

+Note: Still working on coming up actual game that will overlay on the live webcam stream so that the game can me played...

 ------------------------------------------------------------------------